 Some Dog Nail Disorders to be Aware of

 In the absence of regular nail trimming, some nails may grow so long that they may curl back and start digging in to the foot pad.
 This may be a result of a dog that doesn’t like his or her nails trimmed, thus making it difficult to keep up with regular nail care.
-It may also be seen in older dogs due to an increased rate of nail growth associated with aging.
+It may also be seen in older dogs due to increased thickening of nail tissue, hardening of the nails, or discomfort of pets due to health conditions associated with aging (such as arthritis and changes in activity levels).

 Ingrown nails can lead to discomfort of the paw and lameness.
 If the nail digs in to the paw pad deep enough to break skin, secondary infection of the paw can result.
 Some dogs may lick the area excessively.